mhssamadani/ErgoWell/README.md

   ProfitableProject>ProfitableProject] --> Tx;
   Tx --> ServicePayment;
 ```

+Please note that ProfitableProject is used as data input in this transaction.

 As you can see, in case of a failed venture, the collateral is sent to ErgeWell service address and then distributed by ErgoWell manually.